MahmudurKhan/HoludTaxi/README.md

 # HoludTaxi
 Mobile Application

-A web version of an taxi service application.
+A web version of a taxi service application.
 This is a beta version of the app made with HTML.